microsoft/z3guide/website/docs/optimization/03 - arithmeticaloptimization.md

 sidebar_position: 3
 ---

 The [SMT-LIB 2.0](http://smtlib.cs.uiowa.edu/) standard is extended with three commands for expressing optimization objectives.
-The (maximize t) command instructs check-sat to produce a model that maximizes the value of term t.
-The type of t must be either Int, Real, or BitVec.
+The `(maximize t)` command instructs check-sat to produce a model that maximizes the value of term t.
+The type of `t` must be either `Int`, `Real`, or `BitVec`.

 ```z3
 (declare-const x Int)